jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 You should see something like:
 `crw-rw---- 1 root dialout 4, 64 Jun 13 16:49 /dev/ttyS0`

-To start minicom type `minicom` in the shell console.
+To start **minicom** type `minicom` in the shell console.

 #### Testing the Iridium modem
 We are going now to test the modem interacting directly with the ISU AT Command Reference (Iridium proprietary).
-The full specification can be downloaded here: https://cdn.sparkfun.com/datasheets/Wireless/General/IRDM_ISU_ATCommandReferenceMAN0009_Rev2.0_ATCOMM_Oct2012.pdf
+The full specification can be downloaded [here](https://cdn.sparkfun.com/datasheets/Wireless/General/IRDM_ISU_ATCommandReferenceMAN0009_Rev2.0_ATCOMM_Oct2012.pdf).

 However, we will only present here some basic functions to check the health of the hardware.
 All commands should be followed by typing Enter (the \r).
 Note that all commands start with `AT+`.